reTHINK-project/dev-registry-global/docs/d4.2/greg.md

 ## GUID

 A GUID is derived from an ECDSA public key and a cryptographic salt by hashing it using the key derivation function PBKDF#2.
 First, an ECDSA key pair is generated using the curve “secp256k1”.
-The public key in PKCS#8-format with all linebreaks removed is then hashed with PBKDF#2 using SHA256 with 10.000 iterations and a cryptographic salt of a fixed length (16 characters).
-The output of 256 bit length, which is the GUID, is then encoded using Base64URL.
+The public key in PKCS#8-format with all linebreaks removed is then hashed with PBKDF#2 using SHA256 with 10.000 iterations and a cryptographic salt.
+The output of 256 bit length, encoded using Base64URL, is the GUID.

 ## Global Registry